moq-wg/moq-transport/draft-ietf-moq-transport.md

 #### Object Extension {#object-extensions}
 An Object Extension is a concatenation of optional Extension Headers.
 These headers are visible to relays.
-Extension headers specified via the REQUIRED-EXTENSIONS parameter {{required-extensions}} in the SETUP message MUST be parsed by relays.
-Extension headers not specified via the REQUIRED-EXTENSIONS parameter MAY be ignored by relays.
+Extension headers MUST be forwarded and MUST NOT be modified by relays.
 The purpose of Extension Headers is to allow the transmission of application-specific data as well as future evolution of the transport protocol.
 Object Extensions are serialized as defined below:

 ~~~
 Object Extension {